JTischbein/KGL-ChemicalCompounds-CC/README.md

 ## Language

 In our further analysis, we use NLP.
 To select the right model for the articles, we need the language.
 In the Language folder are several scripts which iterate over the articles, detect their languages (only German or English, as we have no other sources) and save an abbreviation ("de" or "en") in the database.

-TODO SKRIPT
+As the language detection is not deterministic, we tried different libraries, but came to the conclusion that every script works fine.

 ## Word Grabbing